megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 $ git init
 ```

+And remember, if you explicitly want to ignore something from tracking (with either `git` or `datalad`), add that path to a `.gitnignore` file ([see here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) and [here](https://handbook.datalad.org/en/latest/beyond_basics/101-179-gitignore.html)).

 ### Add NIfTI information to the sidecars

 Image files (NIfTI) are large binary files that contain information about